Early Life

 Philanthropy

-Françoise is the president of the Bettencourt Schueller Foundation, established by her family in 1987.
-The philanthropic organization supports scientific research, cultural projects, and humanitarian causes.
-The foundation and L'Oréal agreed to donate $226 million to repair the Notre Dame Cathedral after the 2019 fire.
+Françoise Bettencourt Meyers is actively involved in philanthropy.
+She is the president of the family’s philanthropic foundation, the Bettencourt Schueller Foundation, which supports scientific research, cultural projects, and humanitarian causes.
+L'Oréal and the Bettencourt Meyers family agreed to donate $226 million to repair Notre Dame Cathedral after the 2019 fire.